danzat/danzat.github.io/_posts/2021-06-24-internship-lottery-trading.markdown

 2. Successivly trade assignments between students to maximize satisfaction
 3. Use the new assignments to produce a final assignment that's acceptable on all parties.

 What is this RSD?
 What does "trading" mean?
-Is this "final" assignemnt?
+What is this "final" assignment?

 To understand what each step means, we need to understand the previous step that feeds it.
 So let's start with RSD.